Heap

 Output

-- Priority Queues: One of the most common uses of heap data structure is to implement priority queues.
-A priority queue is a collection of elements where each element has a priority associated with it.
+- Priority Queues: A priority queue is a collection of elements where each element has a priority associated with it.
 Elements with higher priority are dequeued before elements with lower priority.
 The heap data structure is well suited for this application because it allows for efficient insertion and removal of elements while maintaining the priority order.

-- Graph Algorithms: Heap data structure can be used to efficiently implement a number of graph algorithms, including Dijkstra's shortest path algorithm and Prim's minimum spanning tree algorithm.
+- Graph Algorithms: Heap data structure can be used to efficiently implement several graph algorithms, including Dijkstra's shortest path algorithm and Prim's minimum spanning tree algorithm.
 In these algorithms, the heap data structure is used to store the vertices or edges of the graph in a priority queue, with the priority being the distance or weight of the path.

 - Sorting: Heap sort is a sorting algorithm that uses the heap data structure to sort an array of elements.
 The basic idea of the algorithm is to first build a heap from the input array and then repeatedly remove the largest element from the heap and place it at the end of the sorted array.